voitb/open-stream/docs/development/DEVELOPMENT.md

 - [ ] Error handling is implemented
 - [ ] Performance impact is considered
 - [ ] Documentation is updated
+- [ ] PNPM commands are used consistently

 3. **Pre-commit Checks**:
 ```bash